 - Financial certification (international applicants only)

 The admissions committee considers all credentials submitted as part of the application holistically.
 No single factor is regarded as qualifying or disqualifying.
-Factors considered in the review of all applications include: grades and academic transcript(s), GRE scores, references, strength of courses and undergraduate institution(s), professional work experience(s), and personal statement.
+Factors considered in the review of all applications include: grades and academic transcript(s), references, strength of courses and undergraduate institution(s), professional work experience(s), and personal statement.
 The personal statement should demonstrate comprehension of and commitment to the planning field.
 For PhD applicants, the fit with faculty research interests is important.